Court Tech Request

 Process for Scheduling Use of Technology in the Courtroom

 All technology use must be tested prior to the hearing date to confirm a smooth presentation at the hearing.
 The following steps must be taken to use technology in the courtroom on your hearing date:

 - Complete the Court Technology Request Form (PDF) and have the form signed by the Judge/Judge's staff.

-- Email the signed form at least three business days prior to the hearing date.
+- Email the signed form to [email protected] at least three business days prior to the hearing date.
 In the alternative, the form may be dropped off at Court Administration on the first floor of the courthouse at least three business days prior to the hearing date.
 Upon receipt of the signed form, you will be contacted by the Court's Information Technology department.

 - Complete a test of the technology in the courtroom prior to the scheduled hearing date with a member of the Court's Information Technology department.

 Any technology provided by the Washtenaw County Trial Court is done as a courtesy and the Court is not responsible for any failure of the equipment or the user’s failure to properly operate the equipment.
 That being said, the Court will make every effort possible to assist the user with the technology available to make a successful presentation.
 Users of the equipment should have materials available to alternatively display any evidence needed.